levavdoshin-max/Truv-Lev-Tests/personas.md

 ### What resonates

 - “Check your whole money picture in the time it takes to scroll one screen.”
-- “Plain English explanations, no finance jargon.”
+- “Your score and trends are explained in plain English, not finance jargon.”
 - “One score that says whether you’re okay.
 If something needs attention, we tell you where and why.”
 - Examples around:
   - Disney trip,